COP29 Bulletin Day 6: Climate march tamed and gender talks gridlocked

 Currently, less than 5% of climate finance passes through these operating entities – with the vast majority of the rest either government-to-government, through aid agencies like USAID, or via multilateral development banks (MDBs) like the World Bank.
 So 20% would be a much bigger slice of the pie.

 Developing countries get more say over how climate finance is spent when it comes through the GCF because they have half of the board members.
-Voting power for MDBs depends on the stake each government has in the bank, which means bigger, richer nations have more power.
+Voting power for MDBs depends on the stake each government has in the bank, which means bigger, richer nations have more influence.

 Bilateral climate finance is shaped by the donor government and its priorities for what it wants to spend its money on and where.